iredmail/docs/USAGE.md

-# How to write ebooks with Markdown
+# How to write documents with Markdown

 * Organize articles in directories, each directory is a chapter.
 * Order of chapters is hard-coded in file `convert.sh`, so that we can avoid